-Forecasting tax receipts is a critical part of preparing the Financial Plan since the amount of tax receipts is an important constraint on the State's ability to finance spending priorities.
-The economic forecast is the foundation for the tax receipt forecasts.
-While all forecasts are subject to error and cannot be eliminated, the relative size of forecast errors can be mitigated by proper application of forecast tools.
-What follows is an assessment of DOB's accuracy in forecasting some key economic variables in recent years, as well as the major tax revenue groups.
+Forecasting tax receipts is a critical part of preparing the Financial Plan since the amount of receipts is an important constraint on the State's ability to finance spending priorities.
+The economic forecast is the foundation for the revenue forecasts.
+While all forecasts are subject to error, the size of the forecast errors can be mitigated by proper application of forecast tools, but it cannot be eliminated.
+Below we provide an assessment of DOB's accuracy in forecasting some key economic variables in recent years, as well as the major revenue groups.